-What’s an ice sheet, you ask?
+What’s an ice sheet?

 An ice sheet is just a mass of land-based ice formed from snow and ice that has piled up and compressed over many years.
 Ice sheets cover at least 20,000 square miles of land, while glaciers are the same thing but do not have a size minimum.
 So, anything smaller than 20,000 square miles is considered a glacier.